autc04/Retro68/README.md

 Included for convenience.
 No changes.

+### prepare-headers.sh:

+Apply any necessary patches to Apple's headers; currently, this only modifies `ConditionalMacros.h`.

 ### ASFilter:

-The most evil hack.
-Installs a replacement for m68k-unknown-elf-as that replaces all instructions of the form
+An evil hack.
+Installs a replacement for m68k-unknown-elf-as that runs a few regexps on generated assembly code.
+Two things are changed:

-    jsr __magic_inline_1234_5678_9ABC

-by

-    dc.w 0x1234
-    dc.w 0x5678
-    dc.w 0x9abc

-### PrepareHeaders.hs

-A small Haskell program that parses header files (specifically, Apple's Universal Headers), understands inline declarations and translates them to a form that gcc already understands.

-For OS Traps (parameters in registers), static inline functions with inline assembly are generated.

-For Toolbox Traps (pascal calling convention), the stdcall calling convention and the __magic_inline hack described above are used.
+1. Replace occurrences of the RTD instruction, with something that is supported on 68000 as well.
+GCC currently generates this in `pascal` functions that you declare.
+2. While we're at it, remove unnecessary duplicate RTS instructions from MacsBug symbol names.

 ### MakeAPPL